Amer-bit/reading-notes/Classes/class02.md

 ## logical operators
 1. And has && symbol
 2. or with the || symbol
-3. Not wich has a ! symbol
+3. Not which has a ! symbol